-Mount Api is the first mountain, starting from the western part of Nepal at an altitude of 7,132m above sea level.
-It is the highest mountain in the far west.
-Due to extreme variation in climate and geography, it has a unique land structure ranging from sub-tropical region to higher Himalayas.
+Mount Api is the highest mountain in the far west, starting from the western part of Nepal at an altitude of 7,132 m.
+Due to extreme variation in climate and geography, it has a unique structure.
 This is also a newly explored trekking route in Nepal where only a few travelers have reached through the off-beaten path of Api Base Camp and Kalidhunga lake.

-For those who wait for an isolated mountain adventure in the Himalayan region than trekking to Api Base camp and Kalidhunga lake is one of the best destinations, both of them fall on the same trekking trail.
 All these regions are protected under Api Nampa Conservation Area (ANCA).
-The trail passes through the bank of 'Chamelia' river where the trek starts from Makarighad and ascends through typical Nepali villages like Ghusa, Siti, Domal, etc.
+The trail passes through the bank of Chamelia river and the trek starts from Makarighad and ascends through typical Nepali villages like Ghusa, Siti, Domal, etc.

 How to get there?